-I am generally an easy-going person, quick witted and like to goof, joke around and don't take things too seriously (unless absolutely necessary).
+I am an easy-going person, quick witted and like to goof, joke around and don't take things too seriously (unless absolutely necessary).
 I work out a lot, running, weights, yoga, etc and watch what I eat fairly carefully.
-I've been working steadily with a trainer for more then a year now and beginning to see real results but I haven't given in to unnatural growth methods and started with the body of an accountant so I've got a way to go before I achieve my goals.
+I've been working steadily with a trainer for more then two years now but I haven't given in to unnatural growth methods and started with the body of an accountant so I've got a way to go before I achieve all of my goals.

 I try to eat non-processed foods as often as possible (not afraid to sneak a burger or some other sinful food items here and there - I am no extremist).
 I am looking for someone who cares about how they look and feel as well.
 No need to be super skinny or super in shape (geez, I'm not perfect by any means) it would just be nice to have a partner who shares these interests and is not interested in growing fat together just old together.